Join the NHL

 Harry also played for many years in the BBO - Bucks, Berks and Oxon Big Band.

-He was a regular performer at many of the annual NHL Festivals over many decades.
+He was a regular performer at the annual NHL Festivals over many decades.

 The BBC have recorded a special 50th anniversary Goon Show which was broadcast on Radio 2 on 29 May, 2001.
 If you missed it, check to see if there is a repeat as it was very funny on the night it was recorded.